Macintosh statistical software

 More modules?
 Yes No

-Program windows Unified 2-3 windows
+Program windows One 2-3 windows

-Syntax No, but can show R code Yes, SPSS
+Syntax R code SPSS syntax

 Contextual help Yes No